 If you want to highlight the wood’s natural color, staining its surface is the most effective method.
 However, you must clean the wood thoroughly because the product may not adhere well if residues from decorative burning remain on its surface.

-Besides giving the wood a more polished aesthetic, we suggest using gel stains because they’re not absorbent enough to penetrate deeply into the material.
+Besides giving the wood a more polished aesthetic, you can use gel stains because they’re not absorbent enough to penetrate deeply into the material.
 Considering this attribute, you wouldn’t need to worry about yellowing.

 When applying stains, two thin coats should be enough to cover the wood.
 Adding more can lead to unsightly blotching.
 You should also wait at least two to three hours before applying another coat for a better and even result.